kenellorando/cadence/README.md

 # CadenceRadio

-**Cadence** is a fully-featured REST API web radio software suite.

-It ships everything needed to run a web radio station, including:
+**Cadence** is an all-in-one web radio suite, allowing anyone to quickly and easily start an internet radio website in minutes.

-- an API server with search, request, now playing, artwork, and stream information
+The project ships with built-in _Icecast_ and _Liquidsoap_ working out-of-the-box, complemented by a UI, music search, song request, artwork, and real-time stream information features.
-- an interactive browser UI
-- an autopopulating music-metadata database
-- custom built-in _Icecast_ and _Liquidsoap_ integration

-These features allow your audiences to interact with your web radio much like a traditional call-in radio station.
-The project ships all components pre-configured to work with each each other so there is hardly any configuration to do.
+Your audiences can interact with your Cadence Radio much like a traditional call-in radio station.
+The project ships all components mostly pre-configured to work with each each other so there is hardly any configuration to do.

 To start your own instance of Cadence, set a target directory containing your music, set a few service passwords and hostnames, and you're good to go!
-All components have multi-architecture containers, and a Compose file will set the entire radio stack up in minutes.
+Cadence ships which a Compose file that will set the entire radio stack up in a single command.

 **See a live demo on [cadenceradio.com](https://cadenceradio.com/)!**